-Sure, there are marketing tips and tricks you can use to grow your blog and get more readers, but the reality is that unless you’re writing good blog posts, no one is going to want to read your blog, no matter how many creative ways you market it.
+Because yes, there are marketing tips and tricks you can use to grow your blog and get more readers, but the reality is that unless you’re writing great blog posts, no one is going to want to read your blog, no matter how many creative ways you market it.

-So how do you write better blog posts, especially if you normally write fiction and aren’t necessarily comfortable writing non-fiction blog posts?
+So how do you write better blog posts, especially if you aren’t necessarily comfortable writing nonfiction “how-to style” articles?

 As a creative writer, it took me about seven years to find my own style of blogging.
-But now, every time I start writing a blog post, I already have a template, a structure, in mind before I even start writing, and this template is founded on the three “acts” I mentioned above.
+But now, every time I start writing a blog post, I already have a template, a structure, in mind before I start writing.

-Keeping that three-step structure in mind, here’s a “perfect” blog post template:
+Keeping that three-act structure in mind, here’s how to write a blog post in five steps:

 Length: one to three paragraphs.

 Remember what “act two” was above?
 The next step is to make the problem personal, either by making the problem seem even worse or by telling your unique story in relationship to the problem.

 This is where you finally explain the solution to your readers’ problem.

 Length: as long as you want, but minimum of three paragraphs, depending on your post length.

-Another word for this is the “conclusion,” and surprisingly, many people skip the conclusion (myself included, shame on me!).
+Another word for this is the “conclusion,” and surprisingly, many people skip it.
 However, it’s the single best place to connect the dots and show how your solution actually solves your readers’ problem.

 Length: one to three paragraphs.